ga-curriculum/ejs/adding-a-show-route/README.md

 ## Show Route

+Next, we'll add a show route to our app.
+The goal is to have each of the `li`'s in our `home.ejs` view be clickable links that will take us to a page with information about the specific object we clicked on.
+This is typically referred to as a `show` page.

 In `server.js`, we'll move our array of fruit objects out of `app.get()` and assign it to a variable named `inventory`.
-In the context object of our `index` route, we'll assign this new `inventory` variable as the value:
+In the context object of our route, we'll assign this new `inventory` variable as the value:

 ```js
 const express = require('express')